 The fiction collection consists of relatively recent popular fiction from all genres, shelved in alphabetical order by author's last name.
 Titles considered to be literary fiction are shelved in the General Collection.

 This is our main book collection.
 These books focus on a variety of subjects or contain works of literature.
 The books are shelved using the Library of Congress Classification System.

 The Legal Reference collection contains the North Carolina statutes and other legal references most often used by the students in the Paralegal program.
 Items in this collection may not be checked out or removed from the second floor of the Library.

 PCC Authors consists of works written by current and former members of the PCC community, including faculty members, staff members, students, and alumni.
 These books are integrated into the General Collection and have a blue call-number label.

 Includes the print version of popular magazines as well as trade and academic journals.
-In the trade and academic journals section, current issues are grouped by subject and are shelved alphabetically by title within each group.
+Current issues are grouped by general subject category and are shelved alphabetically by title within each group.
 A limited number of past issues are kept in storage and may be accessed by asking a library staff member at any service desk.

 The Reference Collection consists of research materials such as encyclopedias, dictionaries, and multivolume items.
 Reference materials provide quick access to factual information and must be used in the Library.

 Reserve materials are placed in the Library by instructors for use by students in their classes.
 These materials have varying levels of circulation as determined by the instructor.
 Most often reserve materials are textbooks and are meant to be used in the Library.